-Basis of Preparation and Statement of compliance
+Basis of Preparation and Statement of Compliance

-The special purpose financial statements are prepared in accordance with Indian Accounting Standards (Ind AS'), under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values and the provisions of the Companies Act, 2013 (the 'Act') (to the extend notified).
+These special purpose financial statements are prepared in accordance with Indian Accounting Standards (Ind AS), under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values and the provisions of the Companies Act, 2013 ('the Act') (to the extent notified).
 The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereunder.

-These special purpose financial statements have been prepared for the limited purpose of facilitating the preparation of the consolidated financial statements of Firstsource Solutions Limited, the Holding Company, as at and for the year ended March 31, 2019 in accordance with Generally Accepted Accounting Principles in India (Indian GAAP) and to assist the Holding Company Firstsource Solutions Limited to comply with the requirements of section 129(3) of the Act.
+These special purpose financial statements have been prepared for the limited purpose of facilitating the preparatoin of the consolidated financial statements of Firstsource Solutions Limited, the holding company, as at and for the year ended March 31, 2018 in accordance with Generally Accepted Accounting Principles in India ('Indian GAAP') and to assist Firstsource Solutions Limited, the holding company, to comply with the requirements of section 129 (3) of the Act.

-These special purpose financial statements were approved by the Board of Directors of Firstsource Solutions Limited the Holding Company, and authorised for issue on 6 May 2019.
+These special purpose financial statements were approved by the Board of Directors of Firstsource Solutions Limited, the Holding Company authorised for issue on 6 May 2019.